This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

 Usually, weekly or bi-weekly water changes will be sufficient to replace the depleted elements.

-However, if there are more stony corals in your reef tank, I will advise to put in additional supplements.
+However, if there are more stony corals in your reef tank, I will advise you to add additional supplements.

 A minimum tank size of 50 gallons is recommended.
 I would recommend getting a bigger tank for beginners because it’s easier to control the water parameters.